tensorflow/tensorflow/g3doc/Dialects/SPIR-V.md

 *   Requirements for capabilities, extensions, extended instruction sets, addressing model, and memory model is conveyed using `spv.module` attributes.
-This is considered better because these information are for the exexcution environment.
-It's eaiser to probe them if on the module op itself.
+This is considered better because these information are for the execution environment.
+It's easier to probe them if on the module op itself.
-*   Annotations/decoration instrutions are "folded" into the instructions they decorate and represented as attributes on those ops.
-This elimiates potential forward references of SSA values, improves IR readability, and makes querying the annotations more direct.
+*   Annotations/decoration instructions are "folded" into the instructions they decorate and represented as attributes on those ops.
+This eliminates potential forward references of SSA values, improves IR readability, and makes querying the annotations more direct.
 *   Types are represented using MLIR standard types and SPIR-V dialect specific